-Intergenerational associations of educational achievements are an insightful measure of the long-run distribution of resources in a society, with a strong correlation between parents' and children's education pointing at low equality of opportunity (Hertz et al., 2007; Narayan et al., 2018; Neidhöfer et al., 2018).
+Intergenerational associations of educational achievements are an insightful measure for the persistence between generations of the distribution of resources in a society, with a strong correlation between parents' and children's education pointing at low equality of opportunity (Hertz et al., 2007; Narayan et al., 2018; Neidhöfer et al., 2018).
 Hence, our aim is to estimate the potential long-lasting effects of COVID-19, simulating the extent to which the pandemic is intensifying the intergenerational persistence of education and deteriorating high school completion rates among individuals with different parental background.
 The impact on children's human capital is quantified taking into account the amount of instructional time lost due to the COVID-19 pandemic (see e.g. Abadzi, 2009; Adda, 2016).
-We extend this approach to consider several variables that show considerable variation across Latin American countries: closure and reopening of educational facilities; online and offline interventions aimed at facilitating learning at home; the distribution of internet coverage among socio-economic groups; epidemiological parameters affecting the likelihood of infection and death of household members; household income losses; and, social assistance measures designed to mitigate the pandemic-related income losses.
+We extend this approach to consider several variables that show considerable variation across Latin American countries: closure and reopening of educational facilities; online and offline interventions aimed at facilitating learning at home; the distribution of internet coverage among socioeconomic groups; epidemiological parameters affecting the likelihood of infection and death of household members; household income losses; and, social assistance measures designed to mitigate the pandemic-related income losses.
 Furthermore, our analysis takes into account that parents have different capabilities to substitute formal schooling.
 High-educated parents may be able to compensate the instructional loss fully, while children of low-educated parents mostly rely on the supply of schooling provided by the education systems (in class or through the support of home learning).

 Recent studies analyzed the impact of school closures on learning outcomes, either with surveys and real time data (e.g. Angrist et al., 2020; Aucejo et al., 2020; Chetty et al., 2020), standardized test scores (e.g. Engzell et al., 2020; Maldonado and De Witte, 2020), or simulating the potential aggregate impact (e.g. Azevedo et al., 2020; Hanushek and Woessmann, 2020; Jang and Yum, 2020) and its consequences for long-run earnings and welfare (e.g. Fuchs-Schündeln et al., 2020; Psacharopoulos et al., 2020).
 In all current analyses, the heterogeneity in the learning losses experienced by students of different socioeconomic background due to COVID-19 is largely documented.
 Aucejo et al. (2020) find that lower-income students in the US are 55% more likely than their higher-income peers to have delayed graduation in higher education.
+Andrew et al. (2020) shows that in the UK during the school lockdown primary and secondary school children from households in the highest income quintile learned around 1.5 and 1 hour more at home, respectively, than their peers from the poorer income quintiles.
 Bacher-Hicks et al. (2020) show that in the US internet searches for online learning resources are disproportionately high in geographic areas with higher average income and better internet access.
 The findings of Chetty et al. (2020) about the learning progress recorded on an online math platform during the school lockdown confirm this picture as well: while children in high income areas recovered quickly to the pre-crisis levels, children in lower-income areas remained persistently under the baseline level.
 Test score data for Belgium and the Netherlands shows increasing patterns in inequality within and between schools, and stronger learning losses in schools with a larger share of disadvantaged students from less-educated households (Engzell et al., 2020; Maldonado and De Witte, 2020).
+To the best of our knowledge, none of them investigated changes in intergenerational associations due to COVID-19 or differences across countries regarding education policies during the lockdown.